 Bomaderry is the terminus of the South Coast railway line with feeder bus services conveying passengers to other towns within the Shoalhaven area and down the coast as far as Eden.

-There are lovely well-graded bushwalks here including The Grotto Walk, which overlooks the Nowra Golf Course and descends the escarpment to the riverbank below.
-Bomaderry Creek Walk is another worth exploring.
+Bomaderry Creek Walk is a popular place to visit.
 It follows the line of the creek and offers both a short and long walk option.